redhat-openstack/nfv-tempest-plugin/tempest_plugin/README.md

 `$ testr list-tests |grep -i nfv`

 ## NFV tester environment:
-The plugin planned to run from TripleO undercloud compute In case ssh connection to overcloud computes needed: ssh keys defined in tempest.conf ssh from undercloud as user heat-admin to overcloud
+The plugin planned to run from TripleO Undercloud host (Used as a tester).
+In case ssh connection to overcloud computes needed: ssh keys defined in tempest.conf ssh from undercloud as user heat-admin to overcloud